The Most Expensive States to Own a Car in 2026

 Delaware ($7,452)

-Delaware requires America's highest annual ownership expenses despite having no state sales tax on vehicle purchases.
-Gas expenses alone average $2,687, the highest in the nation based on our analysis of AAA gas prices and driving patterns.
-Insurance premiums of $2,149 rank among the highest nationally in our analysis.
+Delaware leads all states in annual car ownership costs at $7,452, despite having no state sales tax on vehicle purchases.
+Gas costs average $2,687 — the highest in the nation — and insurance premiums of $2,149 rank near the top nationally.

-Delaware drivers also log 23,290 miles annually, more than 2.5 times Iowa's 9,173 miles, adding $2,571 in maintenance costs, the highest in the nation.
-Overall, Delaware drivers pay 129% more than Iowa drivers for car ownership.
+Delaware drivers log 23,290 miles a year, more than 2.5 times Iowa's 9,173 miles, generating $2,571 in maintenance costs, also the highest nationally.
+Delaware drivers pay 129% more annually than Iowa drivers.

 georgia icon